 - As part of this process, do not ignore a determination regarding potential exposure to claims from clients in light of their circumstances changing as well.

-2. Evaluate consultant and other team member capacity to meet project needs.
+2. Continue to evaluate consultant and other team member capacity to meet project needs.
 As is the case with your own firm, they may have serious limitations on their ability proceed with a project.

-4. Determine and communicate office policies regarding client meetings.
+4. Communicate office policies regarding client meetings.
 This will be of particular importance for projects in early design phases when client and stakeholder meetings are frequent.

 - Limited site visits, less personnel on each site visit, conduct site visits at non-working hours, conduct virtual site visits, etc.